MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ## AAD token cache

-When using the Kusto SDK, the AAD tokens are stored on the local machine in a per-user token cache (a file called **%APPDATA%\Kusto\tokenCache.data** which can only be accessed or decrypted by the signed-in user.)
+When using the Azure Data Explorer SDK, the AAD tokens are stored on the local machine in a per-user token cache (a file called **%APPDATA%\Kusto\tokenCache.data** which can only be accessed or decrypted by the signed-in user.)
 The cache is inspected for tokens before prompting the user for credentials, thus greatly reducing the